 “Coming and seeing what’s happening on a community college campus, and how lives are being impacted, makes a difference,” said Robert Wynegar, president of the College of the Albemarle.

 Approximately one in nine North Carolina citizens 18 and older are enrolled at community colleges and 40 percent of wage earners attended an N.C. community college in the past 10 years, according to data from the N.C. community college system.

-“The amount of the population that is touched by community college is huge,” said EdNC Director of Policy and Engagement Molly Osborne.
+“The amount of the population that is touched by community college is huge,” said EdNC Director of Policy Molly Osborne.
 However, media coverage often favors the state’s four-year institutions, perhaps fueled by outdated assumptions that the system is a “less than” choice rather than a vigorous, viable option, Osborne said.

 “This wasn’t going to be a one and done kind of story,” Sorrells said.

 EdNC continues to reap Blitz benefits in terms of engagement numbers, according to Hahn.
 According to EdNC stats:

 • EdNC launched a community college newsletter, Awake58, during the Blitz, sent to over 20,000 community college staff members, now totaling over 30 issues.